 It makes it illegal to possess, import, export, ship, transport, release, plant, place, or cause an ANS to be released.
 The Act allocated funding to ANS programs in both the DOW and Parks, which are now one agency, Colorado Parks and Wildlife (CPW).

 The Act provides authority to qualified peace officers to inspect and, if necessary, decontaminate or quarantine watercraft for ANS.
 It also provides authority for trained authorized agents to inspect and decontaminate watercraft for ANS.

-The Parks Board passed regulations required by the Act on February 20, 2009.
+The Parks Board passed regulations required by the Act on February 20, 2009 (which have been updated since then).
 The rules require mandatory watercraft inspection and if necessary decontamination of all boats coming in from out of state, leaving known positive waters in Colorado, and those entering a high risk water where inspections and decontaminations are required by the managing agency.
 The rules have set the standard for watercraft inspection, decontamination, impoundment, sampling, monitoring, identification and reporting.

 The State Zebra and Quagga Mussel Management Plan (ZQM Plan) was drafted in 2009.
 The backbone of the ZQM Plan includes containment and prevention through watercraft inspection and decontamination, sampling and monitoring, education and outreach, communications and information, and applied research.

 CPW provides ANS support to all waters of the state, and to all inspection stations, regardless of jurisdiction.
 Services provided include:

 - Training and certification